 I realize now how far I fell.
 What happens now?

 You'll need a sponsor-someone you can call in case it looks like the urge will get the better of you.
 Stan here will take over that job.
 Stan plays accordion...

 But, Art Van Damme...

 ...In a polka band.

-FInally, we ask you to wear this electronic collar.
-It's been programmed to deliver a small electronic shock every time it detects a II-V lick being played.
+FInally, you have to wear this electronic collar.
+It's been programmed to deliver an electronic shock every time it detects a II-V lick being played.